Akash8292/Environment_Sound_Detection/README.md

 ![spectrogram](https://github.com/karanhk/Environmental-sound-recognition/assets/76246981/d4de9aab-de69-443e-8276-c22ba7cc61dd)

-Now the question is why do we need to create spectrum, can't we train model on spectrogram ?
-The answer is the spectrogram is very large, it is of the shape (44100,5).
-If we train model on spectrogram the model will have too many parameters and will become too much complex.
-And secondly this spectrogram contains noises we need to filter the spectrogram.
-So we convert this spectrogram into spectrum of shape (11,220).
+Now, why create a spectrum when we can train the model on the spectrogram?
+The spectrogram, shaped (44100,5), is quite large.
+Training the model directly on the spectrogram would lead to an excess of parameters, resulting in unnecessary complexity.
+Moreover, the spectrogram contains noise that needs filtering.
+Therefore, the spectrogram is transformed into a spectrum with a shape of (11,220).

-To convert spectrogram into spectrum we take first 220000 samples of wav file, and we create 220 spectrograms of 1000 samples.
-The one spectrogram contains 1000 samples, we divide this spectrogram into 11 different channels.
-The one channel processes first k and last k samples with the spectrogram and produces the float number.
-So from one spectrogram we have 11 different channles, so the spectrogram of 1000 samples is divided into vector of size (11,1).
-We have 220 such spectrograms, so ultimetly this 220 spectrograms gets converted into array of size (11,220).
-This array is for one wav file.
-This is how we convert wav file of 440100 samples into array of (11,220).
-This is the input for model.
-Below is the screenshot of spectrum.
+To achieve this conversion, the first 220000 samples of the WAV file are considered, forming 220 spectrograms of 1000 samples each.
+These 1000-sample spectrograms are divided into 11 channels.
+Each channel processes the first and last k samples within the spectrogram to generate a floating-point number.
+Consequently, one spectrogram yields 11 distinct channels, hence breaking down the 1000-sample spectrogram into a size (11,1) vector.
+With 220 such spectrograms, this results in an array of size (11,220).
+This array represents one WAV file and serves as the model input.
+Below is a snapshot displaying the spectrum.

 ![spectrum](https://github.com/karanhk/Environmental-sound-recognition/assets/76246981/dbdaafb7-443b-4195-ad7c-0cae708c6e99)